FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Integration.md

 ## Cross Chain Messaging Contracts

-The following contracts are deployed on Ethereum Sepolia and may be used by developers that wish to interact with Fhenix in a similar way to Arbitrum
+The following contracts are deployed on Ethereum Sepolia and may be used by developers who wish to interact with Fhenix in a similar way to Arbitrum

 <table>
     <tr>